sathishkumar63/Angular-8-Todo-App/README.md

 ## Functionality

-* 1.Add todos
+* Add todos
-* 2.Edit todos by double-clicking
+* Edit todos by double-clicking
-* 3.Delete todos
+* Delete todos
-* 4.Check/Uncheck todos
+* Check/Uncheck todos
-* 5.Filters for complete/active todos
+* Filters for complete/active todos
-* 6.Counts how many todos are left
+* Counts how many todos are left
-* 7.Todos are saved to LocalStorage
+* Todos are saved to LocalStorage

 ## Development server